 - That’s a negative for Rachio 2 if you are an Apple lover!

-We have covered major features and overview of both Rachio 2 vs 3 devices in this section.
-However, you may keep on reading for a detailed review and to the point differences between the two controllers.
+We have covered major features and an overview of both Rachio 2 vs 3 devices in this section.
+However, you may keep on reading for a detailed review and to the point of differences between the two controllers.